It’s the story no one likes to talk about. Is it because it’s tedious, missing or racist? It’s up to Sue to find out…

 Sue: Are you sure?
 I can’t tell from these photos.

-Now that she comes to mention it, I’m not sure anymore, either.
-At times, it looks as if the cast are wearing silver or gold make-up.
+Now that she mentions it, I’m not sure any more, either.
+At times, it looks like the cast are wearing silver or gold make-up.
 Or really heavy foundation.
-It’s hard to tell.
+It’s difficult to tell.

 Sue: Dodo is very inconsistent, isn’t she?
 You never know which Dodo you’ll get from one week to the next.
 She’s really bolshy in this one.
 Steven is acting out of character, too.
 He’s very gullible today.
 It’s as if their roles have been reversed.

-Dodo wanders off from a guided tour – a bit like C-3P0 in The Empire Strikes Back – but instead of getting her head blown off, she stumbles across the secret hidden at the heart of the city.
-Sue was right all along – this “great civilisation” is rotten to the core, and they are performing horrific experiments on the savages, including some poor woman who looks like she’s just walked off the set of One Million Years B.C.
+Dodo wanders away from a guided tour of the city – like C-3PO in The Empire Strikes Back – but instead of getting her head blown off, she stumbles across a terrible secret.
+Yes, Sue was right – this ‘great civilisation’ is rotten to the core, and they’re performing horrific experiments on the savages, including a poor woman who looks like she’s walked off the set of One Million Years B.C.

-Sue: It’s turned into a zombie film, now.
-I bet this would have been pretty scary at the time.
+Sue: It’s turned into a zombie film.
+I bet this would have been scary at the time.
 Even the music has improved a little.
 Yeah, this isn’t bad at all.

 Episode 2

-Me: Well, assuming that it is possible to black-up and not be racist, I’m still not 100% sure.
+Me: Well, assuming that it’s possible to black-up and not be racist, I’m still not 100 per cent sure.

 Sue: But what is it trying to say?
 Is it that you can be an arsehole regardless of the colour of your skin?
 Or is he black because he’s the bad guy?
 Why are all the savages white?
 It’s got to be intentional.

-We’re still scratching our heads when Dodo and Steven make it back to the Doctor, who is still Time Lording it up with the Elders.
+We’re still scratching our heads when Dodo and Steven are reunited with the Doctor, who is still Time Lording it up with the planet’s Elders.

 Me: What a complete idiot.

-Thankfully, Sue has more faith in the Doctor than I do.
+Sue has a lot more faith in the Doctor than I do.

 Sue: Don’t be silly.
-He knows damn well that there’s some serious shit is going down in the city.
-He’s not stupid.
+He knows damn well there’s some serious shit going down in the city.
+He isn’t stupid.
 He’s just trying to be inconspicuous.

-Of course, she’s right.
-The Doctor is biding his time, and when he works out that the Elder’s are literally sucking the life out of those left outside the city, he is determined to stop them.
+She’s right, of course.
+The Doctor is simply biding his time, and when he works out the Elders are sucking the life out of the so-called savages, he vows to stop them.

 Sue: Hartnell’s really good here.
 It’s feels like the sort of thing the Doctor should be doing.

-Sadly, the Elders don’t respond to the Doctor’s impassioned arguments and he is led away to the laboratory to have his life-force extracted.
-It’s rather morbid, really.
+Sadly, the Elders don’t respond to the Doctor’s impassioned pleas for mercy, and he’s led away to have his life-force extracted.

 Sue: Is this where he regenerates?